 How do hot flushes relate to menopause?

-Hot flushes are most commonly associated with women going through menopause, with as many as two out of every three women experiencing them to varying degrees of severity during this time.1 For some, it is a short-lived, minor inconvenience, and for others it lasts several years and greatly affects their quality of life.
+Hot flushes are most commonly associated with women going through menopause, with over 75% of women experiencing them to varying degrees of severity during this time.1 For some, it is a short-lived, minor inconvenience, and for others it lasts several years and greatly affects their quality of life.
 Hot flushes can start in the transition time while you still have a normal menstrual cycle, or they can occur after your periods have stopped.
 They may involve suddenly getting a very, very red face and neck, feeling very hot and sweaty, and symptoms perhaps lasting a full 30 minutes.

 Although the exact mechanism of action is poorly understood, scientists believe that hot flushes occur due to a sudden drop in the body’s oestrogen levels.
 This drop somehow tightens the normal temperature variation that is acceptable to your body, so even slight changes in current temperature prompt a large bodily response to accommodate it and bring us back to homeostasis (a normal temperature range).
 This bodily response can include dilation of blood vessels in the face, and sweating.2 These symptoms are associated with menopause since the stopping of your periods is a result of your ovaries no longer producing eggs, and, therefore, oestrogen.

 Can you get hot flushes when you aren’t menopausal?